Philly Special: NFL

-On October 18th, 2021, the Buffalo Bills successfully attempted a very similar play on a two point conversion against the Tennessee Titans on Monday Night Football; quarterback Josh Allen took the snap, ran right for a couple steps and flipped the ball to wide receiver Isaiah McKenzie on an end-around, who then flipped the ball to tight end Dawson Knox on a reverse, who completed the pass back to Allen.
+On October 18th, 2021, the Buffalo Bills successfully attempted a very similar play on a two point conversion against the Tennessee Titans on Monday Night Football; quarterback Josh Allen took the snap and pitched the ball to wide receiver Isaiah McKenzie on what looked like reverse, but then McKenzie flipped the ball to Dawson Knox (who played QB in high school), who found a wide-open Allen in the end zone.
 Play-by-play announcer Steve Levy coined the play "The Buffalo Special."

 On October 31st, 2021, the New York Jets successfully converted a similar play on a two point conversion in the fourth quarter against the Cincinnati Bengals in an upset win.
 Backup quarterback Mike White, filling in for the injured Zach Wilson, took the snap in shotgun and handed the ball to Michael Carter, who proceeded to pitch it back to Jamison Crowder.
 Crowder promptly threw the ball to White, who was waiting on the right side of the end zone for the successful conversion.
 That attempt ended up being the final scoring play of the game, and the Jets ended up winning 34-31.
 White, who threw for 405 yards, was named the AFC Offensive Player of the Week.

 In Super Bowl LVI, the Cincinnati Bengals ran a trick-play where running back Joe Mixon threw a touchdown to wide receiver Tee Higgins.
 Mixon was the first non-quarterback to throw a touchdown in the Super Bowl since Burton.
 The Los Angeles Rams tried to run a similar trick play to the Philly Special later in the game.
 Rams quarterback Matthew Stafford handed off the ball to running back Darrell Henderson, who flipped the ball to wide receiver Cooper Kupp, but Kupp overthrew an open Stafford.

 On October 2, 2022 the New York Jets successfully ran a similar play for a touchdown against the Pittsburgh Steelers.
 Wide receiver Braxton Berrios took the handoff on a reverse and rolling to his right.
 He then threw a touchdown pass to quarterback Zach Wilson, who was wide open in the end zone.

 On September 30, 2024, the Detroit Lions pulled off the play against the Seattle Seahawks.
 Quarterback Jared Goff tossed the ball backwards to wide receiver Amon-Ra St. Brown, who lobbed a high ball back to Goff, who was found in the end zone, while a defender was scrambling after Goff.